-Disability services are provided by a range of non-government organisations and the Disability Services Commission.
+Disability services are provided by a range of non-government organisations and the Department of Communities.

 To be eligible for disability services a person must meet all of the following:

 - have a permanent disability which is attributable to either an intellectual, cognitive, neurological, sensory or physical impairment, or a combination of these impairments